Efficient Simulation of High-Level Quantum Gates: Introduction

+We note that the restriction to using $O(n)$ ancillae suffices for the high-level gates we consider in this work, and it simplifies the formulation since the cost of $O(n)$ ancillae is absorbed in time bound mentioned in \cref{theorem:main_algorithm}.

 We will illustrate applications to some high-level gates below.
-Compared to the standard process of (i)~compiling high-level gates to Clifford+$\TGate$, and then (ii)~using existing simulation techniques, our bounds are smaller as long as the individual values $\rankGatemapping{U_j}$ and $\MaxGadgetSize_\gatemapping(U_j)$ are small.
-This motivates identifying an implementation strategy for the high-level gates of interest that keeps these quantities small.
-To this end, we consider various multi-controlled and oracle gates $U$, and establish upper bounds on the stabilizer rank $\rank{U}$, by providing an implementation strategy $\gatemapping$ that uses $\MaxGadgetSize_\gatemapping(U)=O(n)$ gates and yields a small rank $\rankGatemapping{U}$.
+Compared to the standard process of compiling high-level gates to Clifford+$\TGate$ and then using existing simulation techniques, our bounds are smaller as long as the individual values $k_j$ and $\MaxGadgetSize_j$ are small.
+This motivates identifying an implementation for the high-level gates of interest that keeps these quantities small.
+To this end, we consider various multi-controlled and oracle gates $\GATE$, and find $(\MaxGadgetSize,k)$-decompositions for which we establish small upper bounds $k$ on the stabilizer rank, and gate size $\MaxGadgetSize=O(n)$.